Peltoche/vixi/README.md

 ## The "Vim like" approach

 The idea behind Vixi is to use the powerful keybinding of Vim without keeping all the complexities and inconsistencies.
-In orther words, keeping the 20% of Vim used by 80% of users.
+In other words, keeping the 20% of Vim used by 80% of users.